List of The Sandman characters: Matthew

-Matthew is the raven companion of Dream of the Endless.
+Matthew is the raven companion of Dream.

 Matthew was originally Matthew Cable, a long-time supporting character in the Swamp Thing series, but because he died while asleep in the Dreaming, he was offered the chance to become a dream raven and serve Dream if he wished, and he accepted.

 Matthew is not the first of Morpheus' ravens.
 Former ravens include Aristeas of Marmora, who returned to his life as a man for one year at one point, and Lucien, the first of the ravens.
 Morpheus seems to keep the ravens around out of some sort of unspoken need for companionship, though he also sends them on occasional missions.

 Matthew's word balloons and font style are scratchy and uneven, probably to represent a hoarse, cawing voice, and perhaps as an indicator of his crude, smart-aleck personality.
-Underneath his frequently irreverent manner, Matthew is actually very loyal to Dream, and he is one of the characters who takes it the hardest when Dream perishes, initially seeking release from his service, but eventually coming to terms with his loss and choosing to remain as Daniel's raven.
+Underneath his frequently irreverent manner, Matthew is actually very loyal to Dream, and he is one of the characters who takes it the hardest when Dream perishes, initially seeking release from his service, but eventually coming to terms with his loss and choosing to remain as Daniel Hall's raven after speaking to different characters.

+In the podcast, Matthew is voiced by Andy Serkis.

+In the Netflix series, Matthew is voiced by Patton Oswalt.

 Mervyn Pumpkinhead

 Mervyn "Merv" Pumpkinhead is Dream's cantankerous, cigar-smoking janitor: an animated scarecrow whose head is a jack-o'-lantern.
 He resembles Jack Pumpkinhead of L. Frank Baum's Oz books.

 Mervyn is first seen in Preludes and Nocturnes, driving a bus on which Dream travels.
-Thereafter Merv is in charge of the construction, maintenance, and demolition work in the Dreaming, though he sometimes complains that his job is superfluous because Dream can change any of the Dreaming at will.
+Thereafter, Merv is in charge of the construction, maintenance, and demolition work in the Dreaming, though he sometimes complains that his job is superfluous because Dream can change any of the Dreaming at will.
 One issue of the Dreaming spin-off comic focuses on a dreamer who enjoys working under Merv's supervision.
+Later issues have him assisted by Abudah.

 Mervyn was one of the few who took arms against the Furies in The Kindly Ones, but was easily killed.
-He is returned to life by the new Dream in The Wake.
+He is returned to life by the new Dream in The Wake who rebuilds his body and grows a new pumpkin to serve as his head.

-In a past incarnation shown in The Wake, Mervyn was seen to have had a turnip for a head instead of a pumpkin, as pumpkins were not then known in Europe.
+In a past incarnation shown in The Wake, Mervyn was seen to have had a turnip for a head instead of a pumpkin as pumpkins were not then known in Europe.

-Kevin Smith voices Mervyn in the Audible adaptation.
-In the Netflix series, he is voiced by Mark Hamill.
+Kevin Smith voices Mervyn in the podcast adaptation.

+In the Netflix series, Mervyn is performed by Nicholas Anscombe and voiced by Mark Hamill.

+Martin Tenbones

+Martin Tenbones is a large dog-like dream who is Barbie's companion.

+In the podcast, Martin Tenbones is voiced by Ray Porter.

+In the Netflix series, Martin Tenbones is voiced by Lenny Henry.

+Dora

+Dora is a dream that has the form of a young girl in her 20s.
+She can also assume a monstrous form.